ariannalillie/AlgoExpert/Notes/DOM.md

 ## Vocab
-**Diffing -** A process where the new virtual DOM is compared with the pre-update version and figures out exactly what DOM objects have changed.
+**Diffing -** A process where the new virtual DOM is compared with the pre-update version and figures out exactly what DOM objects have changed